Search NWMVCA:

 Section 2.
 The Executive Committee may appoint an Editor, if and when the need arises.
 The Editor shall be directly responsible to the Executive Committee for the publications of the Association.

 Section 3.
-The Program Committee Chair and the Editor shall determine which papers shall be published in abstract or in total.
-Publications of tables and charts shall be at the discretion of the Chair of the Program Committee and the Editor.
+The Program Committee Chair and the Editor shall determine which papers will be published, in abstract or in total.
+Publication of tables and charts shall be at the discretion of the Chair of the Program Committee and the Editor.

 Section 4.
 Worthy papers selected by the Editor and approved by the Executive Committee may be published separately for sale by the Association.